-Although it is a personal preference and varies surgeon to surgeon but considering handicap of laparoscopic setting following is recommended:
+Although it is a personal preference and varies surgeon to surgeon but considering handicap of laparoscopic setting following is recommended.

-- For extracorporeal suturing of small tubular structure such as cystic duct and small blood vessels-dry chromic catgut - For extracorporeal suturing of thick tubular structure such as appendix and large blood vessels-PDS - For intracorporeal continuous or interrupted suturing-Vicryl[®] - For intracorporeal interrupted suturing in the repair of hernia, fundoplication, and rectopexy-dacron (polyester) or silk.
+- For extracorporeal suturing of small tubular structure like cystic duct and small blood vessels: dry chromic catgut. - For extracorporeal suturing of thick tubular structure like appendix and large blood vessels: PDS. - For intracorporeal continuous or interrupted suturing: Vicryl.

+• For intracorporeal interrupted suturing in the repair of hernia, Fundoplication and rectopexy: Dacron (polyester) or silk.